-Porsche Panamera hybrid costs, insurance, warranty & tax
+Porsche Panamera hybrid running costs, insurance, warranty & tax

 The Panamera hybrids are a lot cheaper to run than equivalent petrols or diesels – especially if you use electric power as much as possible